-Vienna's Naschmarkt is nearby.
+Vienna's Nasch Market is nearby.
 About a hundred years ago, the city decided to cover up its Vienna River.
 The long, narrow square they created was filled with a lively produce market that still bustles almost daily.
 To the Viennese, this is where the Balkans begin.
-In other words, for generations, this has been the place for far-away food.
+In other words, for generations, this has been the place for far away food.

 Rick: Four days old?
-So already this is sour ....kraut?
-Kraut is German for "cabbage"?
+So this is, already this is sauerkraut?

-Man: It's an absolute vitamin bomb.
-It contains, I think, five vitamins....
+Man: It's very healthy.
+It’s the absolute vitamin bomb.
+It contains, I think 5 vitamins...

 And the gourmet vinegar stall is even more interactive.

 Rick: I smell first?
 Umm, that’s more powerful, it’s more sweet.
 I could become a connoisseur of vinegar.
 Hmm that's very good.

 Woman: Auf weidersehn.
 It was nice meeting you, bye-bye.